Biofuel in the United States: Biofuel companies

-Unfortunately, costs of producing ethanol from cellulosic feedstock such as wood chips are still about 70% higher than production from corn, because of an extra step in the production process, when compared to production of corn-derived ethanol.
-Until recently, the idea of extracting ethanol from farm waste and other sources was barely clinging to life in the recesses of university campuses and federal labs, because production problems, as well as the need to bring together a vast team of specialists.
+Costs of producing ethanol from cellulosic feedstock such as wood chips are still about 70% higher than production from corn, because of an extra step in the production process, when compared to production of corn-derived ethanol.
+Until recently, the idea of extracting ethanol from farm waste and other sources was largely limited to university campuses and federal labs due to production problems, as well as the need to bring together a vast team of specialists.

-Consider: Finding a bacterium from a cow's intestinal tract or from elephant dung that has the correct enzyme to degrade cellulose, and then bringing in geneticists to modify that enzyme kept this discouraging feat from ever-growing beyond its embryonic state.
-Now, that is all changing with a race by approximately thirty companies attempting to accomplish this alchemical feat, and in the process working directly or coordinating with: environmental groups, biotechnology firms, some major oil companies, chemical giants, auto makers, defense hawks, and venture capitalists.
-The winner will be whoever can make cellulosic ethanol in mass quantities for as little money per gallon as possible.
+Environmental groups, biotechnology firms, major oil companies, chemical giants, automakers, defense hawks, and venture capitalists have collaborated in the effort to mass-produce cost-effiective cellulosic ethanol.

-With the majority of such biofuel companies (Iogen Corporation, SunOpta's BioProcess Group, Genencor, Novozymes, Dyadic International, Inc. (DYAI), Kansas City-based Alternative Energy Sources, Inc. [Nasdaq:AENS], Flex Fuels USA based in Huntsville, Alabama (now owned by Alternative Energy Sources), or BRI Energy, LLC, Abengoa Bioenergy) located in North America, the United States is in a unique position to lead the way in the development, production, and sale of a new source of energy.
+The majority of such biofuel companies (Iogen Corporation, SunOpta's BioProcess Group, Genencor, Novozymes, Dyadic International, Inc. (DYAI), Kansas City-based Alternative Energy Sources, Inc. [Nasdaq:AENS], Flex Fuels USA based in Huntsville, Alabama (now owned by Alternative Energy Sources), or BRI Energy, LLC, Abengoa Bioenergy) are located in North America.

 Archer-Daniels-Midland Company (ADM) has invested heavily into building approximately 100 corn-ethanol production plants, known as bio-refineries, and churns out about one-fifth of the country's ethanol supply.
 This occurred due to seasonal overcapacity in its corn syrup plants when surplus was available to produce ethanol.
 ADM is in a unique position to utilize unused parts of the corn crop, and convert previously discarded waste into a viable product.
 The hull surrounding corn contains fiber that the Decatur, Illinois, grain-processing giant's ethanol-making microorganisms can not use.
 Figuring out how to convert the fiber into more sugar could increase the output of an existing corn-ethanol plant by 15%.
 Consequently, ADM would not have to figure out how to collect a new source of biomass but merely use the existing infrastructure for gathering corn.
 ADM executives want government help to build a plant that could cost between $50 million and $100 million.
 ADM hired the head of petroleum refining at Chevron, Patricia A. Woertz, to metamorphose ADM into the Exxon-Mobil of the ethanol industry.